 - When therapy with the drug is stopped;

 - If the anticholinergic medication used to prevent EPS is stopped, or the dose is changed, or;

+The incidence of antipsychotic-induced parkinsonism has been reported to be 20%-40% (Pieters et al., 2018).
 Tardive dyskinesia is an EPS that is characterized by rhythmic, repetitive movements, most noticeably in and around the face, lips, and tongue: repetitive tongue protruding and lip-smacking are very common to this disorder.
-The term tardive is used because the onset of this EPS can be months or years after starting therapy with an antipsychotic.2,36
+The term tardive is used because the onset of this EPS can be months or years after starting therapy with an antipsychotic (Ward & Citrome, 2018).

 Tardive dyskinesia is notoriously resistant to treatment, and its clinical course is very variable.
 If therapy with the drug continues, the symptoms may stay the same, improve, or worsen, but complete remission seldom occurs, and even if therapy with the drug is stopped, complete remission may take months or years (Tarsy, 2018).
 The true incidence of tardive dyskinesia caused by antipsychotics is unknown, but it has been reported to be between 20%-32%.
 The atypical antipsychotics are much less likely than the first-generation drugs to cause this adverse effect (Carbon et al., 2018).